sharondrinkwaard/battleship-game/README.md

 ---
 - I want the player to be able to play against several players.
 Like the computer and even an extra player.
 So everyone has his own board (2 or 3 game boards in total) instead of 1 like right now.

-- I want to keep track of the amount of bullets while playing the game so the player knows how many bullets he has left.

-- I want to make sure the same coordinates cannot be entered twice by the player.

 - I want to make sure no ships can be placed twice on the same coordinations.
 I also mentions this below at the Unsolved Bugs.

 - I want the user to place the ships themselves and choose different sizes of the ships.